eisenerz108/sentinel-clipping-feature-edge-detection/README.md

 * **Data** - Area of Interest Data was downloaded from the Google Driver [[1]](#1) in GeoJSON format

-### Steps Executed
+### Steps Executed Data Preprocessing

 1. I processed the GeoJSON data in Jupyter Notebook.
 2. Using Kepler GL, I found the AreaofInterest is North Eastern Part of Berlin, Germany.
-Picture can be found [here](https://user-images.githubusercontent.com/75158219/125793336-f5376d2b-d7e4-422f-84db-51c812989205.png) or from `images\Task1_KeplerGLLocationDetection.jpg`
+Picture can be found [here](https://user-images.githubusercontent.com/75158219/125793336-f5376d2b-d7e4-422f-84db-51c812989205.png) or from `images\Task1_KeplerGLLocationDetection.png`
 3. I was downloading the data from USGS Gov Website [[2]](#2), but the partnership between ESA and the USGS allows only for the distribution of Level-1C.
 As per the Task we need Level 2-A Data.
 4. Finally, I downloaded the data from Copernicus Open Access Hub [[3]](#3) with the following properties :
    * Selected the Berlin Location